thanh018/Summary/README.md

   In `<head>` tag
   - The loading of script will be deferred until DOM has been parsed
   - It wont help you at all in older browsers
-  - It isnt realy any faster than just putting the script right before `</body>` tag
+  - It isnt really any faster than just putting the script right before `</body>` tag

   2.2.
 Async
   - Dont care script will be available